adestefa/textTREK/README.md

 Your name is Dr. Walter Landen you are part of a expedition to an uncharted island.
 Until five years ago, no one knew it existed.
 A rather large block of land about twenty miles across in the South Pacific.

-It was discovered by your colleague James Waters, who was a bit of a celebrity in the Archaeology community for discovering the island, until he went missing.
+It was discovered by your colleague James Waters, who was a bit of a celebrity in the archaeology community for discovering the island, until he went missing.

 Five years after James began searching the island with a small crew, no one has heard from him.
 No evidence but a single transmission that left the island two weeks ago.
 It was a weak signal so most of the message was lost.
 James in his